victordelrosal/SophosAGI/README.md

 ▶ Raise awareness: encourage access to objective, balanced, in-depth information about the concept of AI and AGI, its technical specifications, design principles, potential benefits, risks, and the current state of research.

-▶ Highlight ethics: emphasize the importance of ethical considerations and responsible development of AGI technology.
+▶ Highlight ethical implications: emphasize the importance of ethical considerations and responsible development of AGI technology.

 ▶ Promote understanding: break down complex concepts and technical jargon into understandable language, making AGI-related information accessible to a wider audience.
 This enables more people to participate in conversations and decision-making processes around AGI.